 According to the Centers for Disease Control and Prevention (CDC), most COVID-19 cases in children are mild and mirror adult symptoms, such as fever, runny nose and cough.
 However, some children—especially those with underlying medical conditions—may get severely ill from COVID-19 and may require hospitalization.

 The key to slowing the spread of COVID-19 is to limit contact as much as possible.
 While adults make up the majority of COVID-19 cases, children may be asymptomatic and may pass the virus to others.
-Children should not meet in groups and should have limited interaction with higher-risk individuals, such as older adults and those with underlying medical conditions.
+Children should have limited interaction with higher-risk individuals, such as older adults and those with underlying medical conditions.

 If your children may be experiencing COVID-19 symptoms, contact your healthcare provider and keep your children at home and away from others as much as possible.

 Keeping Kids Happy & Healthy

 Just like adults, children may experience stress and anxiety during the COVID-19 outbreak.
 While handling strong emotions is a normal response to the crisis, parents and caregivers can play a vital role in helping their children cope.
 Whether your child is heading back to an in-person or virtual classroom, it’s important to keep your children healthy, feeling happy and engaged in school curriculum.

 Wellstar Health System Chief Pediatric Officer Dr. Avril Beckford offered expert advice to parents during the outbreak.